Barcoding Invariants and Their Comparison: Applications

 \section{Applications}

-In this section, we see (i) applications of Theorem \ref{theorem:comparing} and Corollaries \ref{corollary:comparingbarcodelike} and \ref{cor:isokernel_among_interval_barcoding}, and (ii) examples of utilizing the map given in Equation (\ref{eq:flipping_map}) for generating pairs of representations that one invariant can distinguish but another cannot.
+In this section, we present (i) applications of Theorem~\ref{theorem:comparing} and Corollary~\ref{corollary:comparingbarcodelike}, and (ii) examples illustrating how the transfer isomorphism can be used to produce pairs of representations that are distinguished by one invariant but not by another.